suizokukan/wisteria/ROADMAP.md

 * 1 Unavailable Data Object:  > !
 1 Unavailable Data Object:

+[DONE] task-111

+Improved message display in partial_report__data(): we use '!' as prefix for unavailable serializers and data.

+    * improved message display in partial_report__data(): we use '!'
+      as prefix for unavailable serializers and data. (task-111)

 [DONE] task-110

 Bugfix: fixed data object "bool/false" definition in data.py .